rokon12/rokon12.github.io/README.md

 ### Spring AI 1.0 Released, Streamlines AI Application Development with Broad Model Support (2025-05-20)
 Introducing Spring AI 1.0: a groundbreaking framework that streamlines the creation of AI-driven applications in Java.
 Seamlessly integrate with top AI models for chat, image generation, and more.
-With portable abstractions and support for Retrieval Augmented Generation, developers can build scalable, production-ready solutions while adhering to Spring standards.
-Start innovating today!...
+With portable abstractions and support for Retrieval Augmented Generation, developers can build scalable, production-ready solutions while adhering to Spring standards....
 [Read further^](https://www.infoq.com//news/2025/05/spring-ai-1-0-streamlines-apps)